Panda Express Logo

 Panda Inn Logo 1973

 Before Panda Express entered the market, a chain of Panda Inn restaurants served traditional Szechuan food in a formal setting.
-Its first establishment was opened in 1973, and at the same time, the logo appeared, which lingered for the next ten years.
+Its first establishment opened in 1973, and the logo appeared at the same time, which remained for the next ten years.
 The central character, as expected, was the panda.
 The artists depicted her in cartoon style, with a green bamboo shoot in her front paws.
-To make the black-and-white animal stand out, they added a large red circle with a black border against the background – a kind of sun.
+To make the black-and-white animal stand out, they added a large red circle with a black border against the background, like a sun.

 A crimson rectangular tablet with white inscriptions was displayed in the lower half.
 The brand name occupied the top line.
 In the middle, the phrase “MANDARIN CUISINE” was underlined on both sides with horizontal lines.
 Below it were three Chinese characters.
-For words in English, a thin sans-serif font was used.
+For English words, a thin sans-serif font was used.

 1983 – 2009